 And I knew I wanted Zen circles to break the thought paragraphs in the print version.

 I didn’t think Zen circles or graphics would be possible in the Kindle and e-Book version after asking on the Kindle helpline.
 But I had not, at that point, accounted for the skills and know-how of Jo Marwick, the college buddy in South Africa from years back mentioned previously.

 At some point, while still wondering if I should try to do the interior myself, I remembered she did graphic design and e-mailed her to ask if she knew anyone who could do what I was looking to do.
 Print-on-demand thought CreateSpace, an e-book through Kindle Direct Publishing, and then to publish on IngramSpark, for potential distribution far and wide, if anyone in the far and wide ever chose to read it.

 Jo got back instantly and said no. No ideas.
 No contacts.

 Dozens of books

-I had, meanwhile, spoken to Debbi Murzyn in Pleasant Hill, California, one of the most creative, talented and super-organized magazine designers I’ve had the pleasure of working with (and becoming a “bestie” with).
+I had, meanwhile, spoken to Debbi Murzyn in Pleasant Hill, California, one of the most creative, talented and super-organized magazine designers I’ve had the pleasure to work with (and becoming a “bestie” with).
 Would she consider doing my cover?
-She’d never done a book cover.
+She had never done a book cover.
 But she’d done magazine covers aplenty.
 And magazine interiors.

 Yes, she said, she would give it a go and yes, she would suggest fonts and yes, she would come up with some design ideas for inside the book, using an element of the cover art.

-Which ideas were tweaked and adapted and perfected by Jo as we forged the same sort of collaborative partnership I had thought only possible with Debbi — and which made getting the book up there an adventure, even as we held our respective breaths, again and again at each step, until finally we popped a bottle of bubbly and proclaimed it — or we — were done.
+Which ideas were tweaked and adapted and perfected by Jo as we forged the same sort of collaborative partnership I had thought only possible with Debbi—and which made getting the book out there and up there an adventure, even as we held our respective breaths, again and again at each step, until finally we popped a bottle of bubbly and proclaimed it—or we—were done.